The American Bicycling Education Association‘s mission is not only to educate bicyclists. We want every road user to know how to cooperate.

 Also see John Brooking’s article “How to Get Great Passing” in this blog.

-And stay tuned for a follow-up post with a bicyclist (me!) who will show a better way to handle the same situation, at the same location in the video.
+And we now have a follow-up post with a bicyclist (me!) who will show a better way to handle the same situation, at the same location in the video.